StyleCap: Styling virtual character animation with sparse motion capture data and natural language prompts

 Project partners: University of Edinburgh, Retinize

-3D character animation is incredibly expensive, often taking up to one third of the total budget in games, 3D films and TV.
-Due to its time-consuming nature, it is hard for creatives to iterate in this space, leading to long workflows that can hinder creativity.
+3D character animation is expensive, often taking up to one third of the total budget in games, 3D films and TV.
+Due to its time-consuming nature, it is hard to iterate in this space, leading to long workflows that can hinder creativity.
+Efficient styling of motion capture data is a potential solution to this problem that could significantly increase creativity and cost effectiveness in the field.

-This project is one of seven projects supported by the XR Network+ Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+This collaboration is one of seven projects supported by the Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+The projects took place over a six month period, commencing from September 2024.

 Categories: Film, Games, Research, Technology, TV